its-ven/FasterSRT/README.md

-run start and it should work
+run start and it should work. courtesy of GPT4o and my silly ass